telent/swarm/README.md

 8201817
 ```

-For each service, this data is maintained by a small Lua script which
+For each service, this data is maintained by a small Lua script
+(see e.g. [ethernet.lua](example/ethernet.lua)) which
 is responsible for starting/monitoring/restarting/repairing the
-underlying process/interface/device/thing that provides the associated
+underlying process/interface/device/other thing that provides the associated
 service.
 Where the service is dependent on other services, it receives
 updates from them by using inotify file watches on their service
 runtime directories.
 It can use these notifications to rewrite